-Amazon EC2 is a scalable, user-configurable compute service that supports multiple methods for encrypting data at rest.
+Amazon EC2 is a scalable, user-configurable computing service that supports multiple methods for encrypting data at rest.
 For example, customers might elect to perform application- or field-level encryption of PHI as it is processed within an application or database platform hosted in an Amazon EC2 instance.
 Approaches range from encrypting data using standard libraries.

 Amazon Redshift provides database encryption for its clusters to help protect data at rest.
-When customers enable encryption for a cluster, Amazon Redshift encrypts all data, including backups, by using hardware-accelerated Advanced Encryption Standard (AES)-256 symmetric keys.
+When customers enable encryption for a cluster, Amazon Redshift encrypts all data, including backups, using hardware-accelerated Advanced Encryption Standard (AES)-256 symmetric keys.

 Amazon SQS supports server-side encryption integrated with the AWS Key Management Service (AWS KMS) to protect data at rest.
 Communication with the Amazon SQS Queue via the Query Request must be encrypted with HTTPS.
-Amazon SQS is integrated with CloudTrail, a service that logs API calls made by or on behalf of Amazon SQS in your AWS account and delivers the log files to the specified Amazon S3 bucket, so if we configure SQS based on these recommendations then we can obtain an AWS HIPPA Compliance service.
+Amazon SQS is integrated with CloudTrail, a service that logs API calls made by or on behalf of Amazon SQS in your AWS account and delivers the log files to the specified Amazon S3 bucket, so if we configure SQS based on these recommendations, then we can obtain an AWS HIPPA Compliance service.

-Amazon Glacier automatically encrypts data at rest using AES 256-bit symmetric keys and supports secure transfer of customer data over secure protocols.
+Amazon Glacier automatically encrypts data at rest using AES 256-bit symmetric keys and supports the secure transfer of customer data over secure protocols.

 Connections to Amazon Glacier containing PHI must use endpoints that accept encrypted transport (HTTPS)

 Amazon RDS allows customers to encrypt databases using keys that customers manage through AWS KMS.
-On a database, instance running with Amazon RDS encryption.
+On a database instance running with Amazon RDS encryption.